JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7942 days**.

-And here is a just a random fact -  **In Singapore, it is illegal to sell or own chewing gum**.
+And here is a just a random fact -  **Sheep can survive for up to two weeks buried in snow drifts.Click Here For More Details**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)